spree/endpoint_base/README.md

   def fail
     #return the relevant HTTP status code, and set the notification summary.
-    process_result 500, 'The order failed to imported' end end
+    result 500, 'The order failed to imported' end end